-With its geographical location in the middle of the Europe, euro currency, emerging start-up ecosystem, cost-effective and skilled labour, Slovakia represents a country with a lot of potential and opportunities for established and new investors.
+With its geographical location in the middle of the Europe, euro currency, emerging start-up ecosystem, cost-effective and skilled labour, doing business in Slovakia is becoming increasingly attractive.
+The country represents a lot of potential and opportunities both for established and new investors.
 The inflow of investments with higher added value and large-scale investments from various countries are one of few factors proving Slovakia’s attractiveness.

 Despite Slovakia having ongoing problem with lack of support and investment for start-ups from state, there are many talented start-ups that have successfully exited or raised capital.
 For example, GymBeam, Pixel Federation, DNA ERA, Slido, Simplicity, Exponea, minit, Superscale or Photoneo.
 Only during 2015 and 2021, Slovak start-ups raised 159 mil.
 EUR in VC funding (Source: Dealroom).
 Besides support from various VC funds, there are many individuals, or incubation/acceleration programs helping Slovak start-ups succeed globally.

-Download our eBook providing a simple yet informative overview about Slovakia that may be valuable for you when entering the market, or read more below:
+Download our eBook providing an informative overview about Slovakia, or read more below

 Industries and investment incentives